Return to top

 How it Works:

-The Office of Sustainability administers the Sustainable Campus Initiative Fund.
+The Sustainability Resource Center administers the Sustainable Campus Initiative Fund.
 Contact the SCIF Coordinator with questions or ideas about the program.

 Every student at the University pays $2.50 per semester into SCIF.